Cultured Guru Logo

 Can you make sauerkraut with red cabbage?

-I love ginger beet sauerkraut.
-It’s especially great for fall, aka cold and flu season.
+I love ginger beet sauerkraut with red cabbage.
+Some people call it purple cabbage, but it’s the same thing.
+It’s especially great for fall and winter, aka cold and flu season, since it’s so packed with antioxidants.
 With just a few simple ingredients and a few weeks of fermentation, you can craft a nutrient-dense, probiotic, flavorful sauerkraut.

 A kitchen scale top down showing the dual scale platforms and digital measurement screen